larryhudson/aiderbot/README.md

 To trigger Aiderbot's action, you need to mention "@Aiderbot" in the issue title or body, or in the issue comment or pull request review comment.
 This ensures that Aiderbot only responds when explicitly called upon.

+Note: The app currently logs pull request review events but does not process them further.
+This behavior is consistent with the implementation in main.py.

 ## Celery Task Queue

 The application uses Celery, a distributed task queue, to manage and execute code analysis and modification tasks asynchronously.
 This allows the app to handle multiple requests simultaneously and remain responsive while time-consuming tasks are processed in the background.